piemadd/amtrak/readme.md

 ## Usage/Documentation

 ### Types/Objects
 Currently the library returns what it gets from the API, a massive array of `trainData` objects.
+Simply calling `fetchTrainData()` fetches the data from the API, cleans it up, and returns it.
 The following is what a `trainData` object looks like:
 ```ts
 interface trainData {
 	routeName: string; //name of the route